 Written by Recode and the International Living Future Institute.
 Updates and minor revisions by Recode.
-Download a pdf of the original white paper.
+Download a pdf of the original research paper.

 We are at a pivotal point with tremendous opportunity.
 Our nation’s water supply and wastewater infrastructure is well beyond its designed lifespan.
 In far too many communities, it’s straining to meet current demand.
 This poses present-day impacts and serious future threats to our drinking water quality and the health of our communities and natural waterways.
 While performance lags, the cost to operate and maintain these systems increases.
 Even performing at their peak, most systems aren’t designed to remove the ever-increasing pollutants or recover the precious nitrogen and phosphorus nutrients in our wastewater.